Town of Greece v. Galloway: Concurring opinions

 Justice Thomas wrote in a separate opinion (which Justice Scalia joined in part) that the case should be dismissed because the Establishment Clause does not apply to the states and its subdivisions, but only to Congress.
-He also stated that the Constitution would have only been violated if “actual legal coercion” like imposing taxes to pay for the church is used.
+He also stated that the Constitution would have only been violated if “actual legal coercion” like imposing taxes to pay for the church was used.
 Justice Alito wrote a separate concurring opinion (which Justice Scalia again joined in part) in which he addressed points that Justice Kagan raised in her dissent.
-In Alito's view “the logical thrust of many of [Justice Kagan's] arguments is that prayer is never permissible prior to meetings of local government legislative bodies.”
+In Alito's view, “the logical thrust of many of [Justice Kagan's] arguments is that prayer is never permissible prior to meetings of local government legislative bodies.”

 Dissenting opinions

 Justice Breyer filed a dissent that focused on the case facts and argued that the town must do more to make its legislative prayer inclusive of other faiths.
 Specifically, he argued that the town did not make a significant effort to inform non-Christian clergy about this event, and thus eventually marginalized religious minority populations.

 Justice Kagan authored the main dissent, which Justices Ginsburg, Breyer and Sotomayor joined.
 Kagan noted three key differences between the case before the Court and Marsh (1983):